jcmusic/SqlDataExtractor/README.md

 # SqlDataExtractor

-ETL solution for pulling data from target Sql Server:
+ETL solution for pulling data from target Sql Server view:

 1. Connects to target SQL Server
 2. Interates thru views (for each):